KrayTwins/H2O-AI-AWS-Ubuntu-16.04-GPU/README.md

 # H2O Driverless AI on AWS
 H2O has a Community AMI for the h2oai-driverless-ai-1.0.24 - ami-222aea5f
-This is the easiest method of getting H2O Driverless running quickly and conatins a license to run on AWS. \
+This is the easiest method of getting \
+H2O Driverless AI up and running quickly with a license to run on AWS. \
 http://docs.h2o.ai/driverless-ai/latest-stable/docs/userguide/install/aws.html

 # H2O Driverless AI GPU on AWS p2.exlarge with Ubuntu-16.04